How to Start the Mac Screen Saver with a Keyboard Shortcut

-To be clear, this service will start the default screen saver, meaning whatever has been selected in the Desktop & Screen Saver preference panel, accessible from the Apple menu and System Preferences.
-If you want to change the screen saver used by this, simply change it there.
+To be clear, this service will start the currently active screen saver, meaning whatever has been selected in the Desktop & Screen Saver preference panel, accessible from the Apple menu and System Preferences.
+If you want to change the screen saver used by this, simply change it there in the system settings.
 For best results, use the screen saver with general password protection too, which will let the keystroke be used as a way to protect the Mac when you’re away from the keyboard or desk.

-Part 1: Create a Screen Saver Automator Service for OS X
+Part 1: Create a Screen Saver Automator Service for Mac OS X

 - Launch Automator, found in the /Applications/ directory